Best NAS for Home Servers in 2026

 3. Synology DS224+ — Best Budget

-A 2-bay version of the DS423+ at ~$300.
-Same Intel CPU with Quick Sync, same DSM software.
+A 2-bay NAS with the same Intel CPU and Quick Sync as the DS425+, at ~$370.
+Same DSM software.
 Start here if you’re new to NAS and want to keep costs low.

 SpecDetail